UniZongCom/HexaBeeClient/README.md

 # Hexabee Client

 Just another Minecraft PvP client.
 It is on the classic 1.8.9 version of minecraft, so spam clicking works.
+This client is being remade.

+Orignal developer - GameWorks
+Remake Developer - GameWorks
+(This part is to mock Fishycraft, who claimed to be the developer)

 ## Download(s)